About Guest House

 Our Mission is to provide the information, education, treatment and care needed to assure that Catholic clergy, men and women religious, and seminarians suffering from alcoholism, addictions and other behavioral health conditions have the best opportunity for quality recovery and overall health and wellness.
 Guest House has been serving the Catholic Church for over 60 years, since 1956.

 Guest House, Inc., included in the Official Catholic Directory, is a 501(c)(3) non-profit, licensed and CARF accredited health care provider and specializes in addiction treatment for Catholic clergy and men and women religious.
-We rely on philanthropy from individuals, organizations, corporations and foundations to carry out our ministry.
+We are governed by a Board of Trustees, comprised of 17 individuals including lay people and religious from throughout the United States, and we rely on philanthropy from individuals, organizations, corporations and foundations to carry out our ministry.

 Guest House Founder